Be In Subjection

 In Every Thing

 It is certainly natural for the carnal mind to arbitrarily limit the extent of the wife's yieldedness to her husband's desire.
 Many would claim that the examples and application given above are extreme and illegitimate, cultish and unsettling.
-However, God places a conclusive phrase at the end of His instruction to the wife to specifically develop this end: "As the church is subject unto Christ, so let the wives be to their own husbands in every thing."
-(Eph 5:24) It cannot be stated more cleanly.
+However, God places a conclusive phrase at the end of His instruction to the wife to specifically develop this end: "As the church is subject unto Christ, so let the wives be to their own husbands in every thing ."
+(Eph 5:24) It cannot be stated more clearly.
 There is no matter in heaven or in earth in which the Church is not to be completely subject unto Jesus Christ with all reverence and joy.
-His call to His bride includes suffering for His name's sake...
+His call to His bride includes suffering for His name's sake ...
 He never promises her pleasure and ease.
 Even so there is no area of a wife's life in which she is not to yield to the will of her husband and to seek to please him, regardless of the difficulty or discomfort, unless he is directing her to violate an explicit command of God.
 There is no more room for a wife to maintain a resistant disposition toward her husband than there is for the Church to resist Jesus Christ.
 It cannot be said in the English tongue with more direct clarity than God has just said it.

 A reverent, devoted, submissive, quiet heart will not correct, rebuke, resist, defy, disdain, or disregard her husband.
 She will not be casually remiss in obeying his intent in any manner of her service to him.
 A reverent wife will be attentive to the needs and desires and interests and ideas of her husband as a first and singularly primary priority.
 There is no distraction or worldly interest that moves her from his side or calls for her attention unless he bids her leave.
 All of her time belongs to her husband, and she is busy about those things that are pleasing to him.
 She will sacrifice her own interests and pleasure for his, and dedicate all of her energy and creativity to pleasing her husband as much as she possibly can in righteousness.
 She will listen carefully to his instructions, respectfully consider his opinions, and meekly receive his rebuke and correction.
 There is no inconvenience or discomfort that she is unwilling to endure for him, in seeking his welfare, lifting him up, encouraging him, and ministering to him.
 God will never reprimand a woman for serving her husband too much, making him too happy, or being too good to him, so long as there is no direct violation of any explicit command of God.
 Her service to her husband cannot be too great, any more than her service to God can be too great.
 They are one and the same... she is to submit to her husband, "as unto the Lord."

 However, obviously, we may not press this picture too, too far.
 The husband is not Jesus Christ and there is a very significant difference between a mortal sinful husband and the living God.
 The husband is not Christ to his wife.
 Certainly, there are some extreme cases where a wife should not walk according to her husband's wishes.
 It is clear that a wife is to maintain her ultimate allegiance to Jesus Christ and to refrain from cooperating with her husband when he is encouraging blatant sin.
-Incidents such as described in Acts 5, where Ananias and Saphira his wife agreed together to lie to the church, indicate that a wife is morally responsible for her own decisions regardless what her husband wishes.
+Incidents such as described in Acts 5, where Ananias and Saphira his wife agreed together to lie to the Church, indicate that a wife is morally responsible for her own decisions regardless what her husband wishes.

-Saphira was aware of her husband's intention to deceive the church and she agreed to support him in his deception instead of making an appeal to her husband to refrain from the sin and refusing to participate in it herself.
+Saphira was aware of her husband's intention to deceive the Church and she agreed to support him in his deception instead of making an appeal to her husband to refrain from the sin and refusing to participate in it herself.
 While she should not have tried to actually prevent her husband in his plan if he chose to persist in it, which would have been to assert authority over him or to become insubordinate, she should certainly not have personally approved of the plan nor should she have participated in it.
 When questioned by Peter as to how much money her husband had obtained from the sale of their land, Saphira had a decision to make: to tell the truth or to lie.
 She should have told the truth.
 When she lied to Peter according to the sinful agreement she had made with her husband Peter pronounced judgment upon her and God struck her dead, as He had her husband moments before.

 When a husband encourages behavior that is blatantly wicked, sinful, or immoral, the wife should voice her objection in a meek and quiet manner, refuse to engage in the sinful behavior herself, and pray fervently for her husband.
 If the sin is of such a nature that God would grant her freedom from her husband and marriage because of it -- as in the case of incest, abandonment, or extreme violence, it is reasonable to expect a wife to take practical and appropriate steps to actually prevent her husband from continuing in his sin.
 Apart from this extreme, a godly wife will act in her husband's best interests, encourage him in righteousness, subject herself to his authority in her life for Jesus' sake, and serve him well in loving humility and reverence.